trenskow/fart/README.md

 As of time of writing, Fart supports the following.

-* Automatic memory management through retain couting.
+* Automatic memory management through retain counting.
   * With support for self-nulling weak references.
 * I/O
   * Socket